michaelschaub/MarkovZoomingMap/README.md

 not necessary.
-Instead on could pass the network data straight to the C implementation via e.g. a mex file from Matlab (However if you are interested in the "intermediate" graphs you may not want to do this, and instead change script as to not delete the temporary files but keep them).
+Instead on could pass the network data straight to the C implementation via e.g. a mex file from Matlab (However if you are interested in the "intermediate" graphs you may not want to do this, and instead change the script as to not delete the temporary files but keep them).

 2) The stationary distribution of the graph is in this code computed by a "matrix power method".
 Since the actual code as it stands deals with undirected